-Our two hospitals and 14 assessment and rehabilitation centres support people with brain injuries to regain the skills they have lost through neurorehabilitation.
-This type of treatment helps us understand the effects of a brain injury on a person’s cognitive, emotional, physical and social skills.
+Our rehabilitation improves the lives of people with brain injuries across the UK.
+We have two hospitals, 7 rehabilitation centres, 12 residential care homes and 26 community support services to help people with brain injuries to help regain the skills they have lost.
 Our clinical teams use a range of therapies to respond to ongoing assessments of these skills, including occupational therapy, physiotherapy, psychological therapy, speech and language therapy and music therapy.

 From rehabilitation to long-term care in supported living accommodation, our brain injury services help people to move forward with their lives.
 Our aim is to support them to achieve their rehabilitation goals, become more independent and improve their quality of life.